ja-brouil/TBS_GoDot/README.md

 15. End turn menu -> Menu built, end turn option added, rest needs to be build up
 16. Save/Load function
 17. Action Select Function -> Menu built, options need to be built, wait has been added, Added trade and heal
+18. ~~Add Game over and Intro Screen -> Complete and tested.
+Just add options and loading to this next~~

 ## Bugs to fix
 1. Trade screen -> When you are the last unit and you trade, the next phase starts due to the turn manager constantly checking every frame.
 This will need to be changed.